DaniGuardiola/daniguardio.la/public/data-project/daniguardiola-me.md

 ## Design

 To keep things simple, I decided to go with a minimalistic layout and navigation.
 The website cannot get any simpler: a header, a menu and a content area.
-The `projects` and `blog` sections are nothing more than lists of articles (just two layers of navigation), and the `about me` section is just another article where I get to be egocentric in a socially acceptable content.
+The `projects` and `blog` sections are nothing more than lists of articles (just two layers of navigation), and the `about me` section is just another article where I get to be egocentric in a socially acceptable context.

 To make it work as a portfolio, some of my coolest projects are listed in the `projects` section plus some contact links are in the header.
 To write or post about anything else I have the `blog` section.